The Human Revolution

 Long-term institutionsIndependent bodies measuring human flourishing — not just GDP — with genuine authority

-Designed by usersPolicy made by people who live with its consequences, not insulated from them by wealth
+Designed by usersPolicy made by people who live with its consequences, not insulated from them by wealth.
+Cut the middleman, electing subject-matter-experts not career politicians

 We will not take power under a system that distorts the will of the people.
 Proportional representation is not a policy preference — it is the structural precondition for everything else in this manifesto to carry democratic legitimacy.